 You will either win the election or you will not, but you are unsure of the exact probability.

 Your friend has set you up on a blind date.
 When you arrive at the arranged meeting place you notice that there are two people who fit the description that your friend has given to you.
-One of these people you find extremely unattractive, while the other one is of only average or moderate attractiveness.
+You find one of these people extremely attractive, while the other one is of only average attractiveness.
 Before you find out who is your date, which of the following situations do you hope is true?

-There is a 50% chance that the extremely unattractive person is your date, and a 50% chance that the average or moderately attractive person is your date.
+There is a 50% chance that the extremely attractive person is your date, and a 50% chance that the average person is your date.

 Either the unattractive person or the average/moderate person is your date, but you are unsure of the exact probability.

 Travel?
+Good idea!
+Maybe you’re visiting a wildlife preserve or something and it’s about recent sightings of some rare animal but it’s unclear which preserve had the sighting?

+Maybe something about family or child-rearing?
+Your child has extreme talent and interest in two things, X and Y. You have heard that in a few years a local rich person is planning on funding a very generous scholarship for talented young people in either X or Y but they are not revealing which.
+In order for your child to be eligible they will need to receive specialised training starting now, and they are sufficiently time-consuming they need to pick just one.

 Losses